phact-cmf/Router/docs/en.md

 ## Invoker

-Invoker, which implements the functionality of calling handlers and Middleware, is a replaceable part of the router.
+Invoker, which implements the handlers' and Middleware call functionality, is a replaceable part of the router.
 You can replace Invoker.
 Just implement ```\Phact\Router\Invoker``` interface and set it to the Router like this:

 ```php